gin66/rusthesia/README.md

 Works, but need to create a concert with keyboard per channel, which is not very convenient.

+#### Connected piano (Roland RD-64) with synthesizer

+As rusthesia offered to use my Roland RD-64 as output, I have given it a try.
+Very positively surprised, that it works pretty well.
+Even can play along by hand to the song.

 ### Linux

 As per info from Samuel Da Moto, the code works on linux: